Compare UK prices. 40+ products · 22 retailers scored

 What it is

 Retatrutide (also known by the research identifier LY3437943) is a long-acting injectable peptide.
-Its triple-receptor mechanism distinguishes it from licensed dual-agonists such as tirzepatide (GLP-1/GIP only).
-The simultaneous glucagon receptor action is hypothesised in clinical literature to drive additional metabolic effects, particularly on energy expenditure, compared with dual-agonist compounds.
+Its triple-receptor mechanism distinguishes it from licensed dual-agonists such as tirzepatide (GLP-1/GIP only) and single-agonist semaglutide.
+The simultaneous glucagon receptor agonism is hypothesised in the clinical literature to drive additional metabolic effects, particularly on energy expenditure.

 Clinical development status

-Retatrutide phase II results were published in the New England Journal of Medicine in 2023.
-According to published clinical trial data, participants receiving Retatrutide across the 48-week phase II period showed substantial reductions in body weight, with some cohorts in the trial achieving results that the authors described as the highest reported in a phase II study of any obesity treatment to that point.
+Retatrutide Phase II results were published in the New England Journal of Medicine in July 2023 (Jastreboff et al.).
+According to the published clinical trial data, participants receiving Retatrutide across the 48-week Phase II period showed substantial reductions in body weight, with some cohorts achieving results that the authors described as the highest reported in a Phase II study of any obesity treatment to that point.
 PeptideClear does not republish specific efficacy figures as recommendations.
-Readers should consult the original NEJM publication (Jastreboff et al., NEJM, July 2023) for the reported data.
+Readers should consult the original NEJM publication for the reported data.

-• · Phase II: results published NEJM July 2023.
+• · Phase II: results published NEJM July 2023 (Jastreboff et al.).
 48-week duration.
 Multiple dose cohorts.

-• · Phase III: TRIUMPH programme, ongoing.
-Results not yet published as of May 2026.
+• · Phase III: TRIUMPH programme ongoing.
+Results not yet published as of June 2026.

-• · Independent academic literature: limited.
+• · Independent academic literature outside the Eli Lilly programme is limited.
 Phase III data will form the primary evidence base for any future regulatory submission.

 All claims above are sourced from published peer-reviewed clinical trial data.
 PeptideClear does not extrapolate from trial data to individual outcomes.